bryxli/zoe-bot/readme.md

 **Commands**
 ***Before anything, run setup or the other commands will not work***
 ?setup - zoe will speak in this channel
+?reset - wipe server from database
 ?adduser \<league username> - add to server database
 ?deluser \<league username> - delete from server database
-?reset - wipe server from database
+?userlist - show server userlist
 ?speak - zoe will talk to you

 **Images**